2004Scape/Client/readme.md

 # RS2-225

-This is my latest client refactor, naming based off Dane's 317/186, official terminologies, and my own work.
-It's configured to connect to Lost City's World 2 out of the box, and has a functional webclient.

-It exists because my last code needed some serious overhauls, this time I touched as little as possible before starting any changes.
-I kept noticing small regressions that I would have to fix.
+note: Class/package names have been seriously overhauled lately, and is still in progress.
+This may seem like a regression in readability and understanding.
+The goal is to replicate the original client as closely as possible.

+Naming tries to come from official resources that could be found publicly.
+Then I fall back to making up names that makes sense relative to the others.

-## How do I build it?
+## How do I run this?

 Run `./mvnw package` to build.
 To run the Java client, run `java -jar client/target/client-1.0.jar 10 0 highmem members`.
 To run the webclient, start a web server in the webclient folder (e.g. `npx http-server` or `python3 -m http.server`)

-The main class name is `rs2.Game` if you use an IDE.
+The main class name is `jagex2.client.client` if you use an IDE.